A condo complex with HOA, indicating community living and homeowners' association in real estate.

 • Maintenance and repairs

-Again, calculate any potential HOA fees into your total monthly costs before buying a home in an HOA community.
-You also should be prepared to make your initial payment at closing; your lender will let you know how much you need to have as part of your closing costs (your seller may have already paid part of the fees and may be planning to prorate them, which will be indicated on your Closing Disclosure).
+Sometimes, the seller may have already paid part of the HOA fees and plans to prorate them, which will be indicated on your Closing Disclosure.
 You’ll also learn how these fees will be calculated on an ongoing basis as part of your mortgage payment, or whether you’re required to pay a lump sum at the beginning of the year.

 Take the first step toward the right mortgage.